romana/vpc-router/README.md

 ## Introduction

-vpc-router is a utility for setting and deleting routes in an Amazon EC2 VPC route tables.
+vpc-router is a utility for setting and deleting routes in Amazon EC2 VPC route tables.
 Each route is specified by a destination CIDR as well as the IP address of an EC2 instance, which should receive packets for any address in that CIDR.